JeffTanner/trimmed-ng-training-outline/DEVELOPER_EXERCISES.md

 	* __M__ Creating a class for the data
 	* __M__ Conditional display with *ngIf
 	* Summary
+    * __EXERCISE__:
+        1. Create a new component with `ng g component`
+        2. Display text using interpolation
+        3. Create a new class with `ng g class`
+        4. Add an array of items that are instances of the generated class
+        5. Display the array of items in the HTML using `*ngFor`
+        6. Create an HTML element and add an `*ngIf` to make it conditionally show
 * Template Syntax
 	* __M__ Template Expressions
 		* __M__ Expression context